JackAtkerson/regex-tutorial/gist-template.md

 ```
 [a-z0-9_\.-]
 ```
 We can see a few criteria listed inside the brackets, but what do they mean?
 These are ranges of characters that will be matched by the regex engine. "a-z" will ask the engine to look for lowercase letters from a to z.
 Similarly, "0-9" will search for a number character between 0 and 9.
 On top of looking for a character within a range of characters, you can also look for specific characters.
-In our example, we are looking specifically for "_" or "-".
+In our example, we are looking specifically for "_" or "-", as we have them listed inside the bracket.

 ### Greedy and Lazy Match
+When using regular expressions, you can specify whether your quantifiers will make "greedy" matches or "lazy" matches.
+Greedy essentially means to match the longest possible string.
+Lazy, on the other hand, will match the shortest string possible.
+Our quantifier "+" is greedy, and will therefore look for characters until it cannot find any more that fit the search criteria.
+Adding a "?" after a quantifier will make it lazy.
+If we used "+?" it will look for characters that match each of the criteria once, and then it will not look for any more to match.

 ### Boundaries